sbt/sbt-native-packager/src/sphinx/archetypes/cheatsheet.rst

 ``@APP_DEFINES@@`` - will be replaced with a set of variable definitions, like ``APP_MAIN_CLASS``, ``APP_MAIN_CLASS``.

-You can define addiitonal variable definitions using ``batScriptExtraDefines``.
+You can define additional variable definitions using ``batScriptExtraDefines``.

 Bash Script - ``src/templates/bash-template``
 ---------------------------------------------